Discovery Yukon Lodgings Activities

 Fishing in the Yukon

 Fishing is a favourite pastime within the local community.
 Come and talk to us, as we can suggest some areas in which you may try your luck fishing.
-We are able to provide the necessary fishing Guide Books, licenses and have a small supply of rods, reels and hooks for sale in our gift shop.
+We are able to provide the necessary fishing Guide Books, and have a small supply of rods, reels and hooks for sale in our gift shop.

 Hiking in the Yukon